zenghjian/SceneSplat/README.md

 ## Self-Supervised Pretraining
 Using language features for pretraining poses challenges, such as long precomputation time and the need for large storage space to save them.
 Intead, inspired by work [SimDINO](https://github.com/RobinWu218/SimDINO), we introduce self-supervised training with gaussians splats.
+We are **retraining** the model using the newly released code on the expanded dataset and will share the updated weights as soon as possible.

 Our approach differs from [Sonata](https://github.com/facebookresearch/sonata/tree/main/sonata) in several key aspects: